Ponymation: Learning Articulated 3D Animal Motions from Unlabeled Online Videos: Method

-\paragraph{Motion Decoding.} Symmetric to the encoder, the motion decoder also consists of a temporal decoder $D_\text{t}$ that decodes $z$ into a sequence of pose features $z_{1:T}$, and a spatial decoder $D_\text{s}$ that further decodes each pose feature $z_t$ to a set of bone rotations $\hat{\xi}_t$.
+Symmetric to the motion encoders, the motion decoder also consists of a temporal decoder $D_\text{t}$ that first decodes $z$ into a sequence of pose features $\{z_t\}_{t=1}^T$, and a spatial decoder $D_\text{s}$ that further decodes each pose feature $z_t$ to a set of bone rotations $\{\hat{\xi}_{t,b}\}_{b=2}^B$.

-Specifically, we query the temporal transformer decoder $D_\text{t}$ with a sequence of timestamps $\mathcal{T}$, and use $z$ as both key and value tokens to obtain a sequence of pose features:
+Specifically, we query the temporal transformer decoder $D_\text{t}$ with a sequence of timestamps $\mathcal{T}$, and use $z$ as both the key token and the value token to obtain a sequence of pose features:

-Similarly, given each pose feature $z_t$, we then query the spatial transformer decoder $D_\text{s}$ with a sequence of bone indices to generate the bone rotations:
+Similarly, given each pose feature $z_t$, we then query the spatial transformer decoder $D_\text{s}$ with a sequence of bone indices $\mathcal{B}$ to produce the bone rotations:

-Note that like in MagicPony~\cite{wu2023magicpony}, the rigid pose $\hat{\xi}_{t,1}$ is predicted by a separate network and not included in this motion VAE, since it is entangled with arbitrary camera poses.
+In practice, the rigid pose $\hat{\xi}_{t,1}$ is predicted by a separate network and is not modeled by this motion VAE, since it is entangled with arbitrary camera motions that are difficult to disentangle in dynamic scenes.